Does Sandra Die or is She Cured in The Midnight Club? [Spoiler]

 Once Ilonka is at Brightcliff, she meets the seven other current residents.
 Among them is Sandra (Annarah Cymone), whose deeply religious beliefs sometimes put her at odds with others.
 If you are wondering whether Sandra dies or is cured in ‘The Midnight Club,’ we got you covered.
 SPOILERS AHEAD.

 The audience and Ilonka are introduced to Sandra at the same time.
-As Spence shows Ilonka around Brightcliffe, they come across a room where Sandra is practicing yoga along with Natsuki.
+As Spence shows Ilonka around Brightcliffe, they come across a room where Sandra and Natsuki are practicing yoga.
 We learn that Sandra has been diagnosed with lymphoma.
 As the series progresses, Sandra’s place in the group becomes increasingly apparent.
 She is a practicing Christian and deeply religious, and that sometimes causes contention between her and fellow residents such as Spence.

 Like Sandra, Spence hails from a deeply religious and Conservative household.
 However, unlike her, he has been alienated by his family, especially by his mother, because he is gay and has been diagnosed with AIDS.
 After the death of one of the residents, Sandra advocates turning to religion, which makes Spence, who has grown up in the church, lash out at her.
 Later in the episode, the story Sandra shares at the Midnight Club meeting is a peace offering to Spence.